Rio postpones world-famous carnival over Covid-19 - France 24

 Rio de Janeiro has been the state hit second-hardest in Brazil, after Sao Paulo, the country's industrial hub.

-With 18,000 people killed so far, if Rio state were a country, it would have the world's second-highest mortality rate from Covid-19, at 104 deaths per 100,000 residents.
+With 18,000 people killed so far, if Rio state were a country, it would have the world's second-highest mortality rate from Covid-19, at 104 deaths per 100,000 inhabitants.

+Rio had already announced in July it was cancelling its famous New Year's Eve celebrations on Copacabana beach this year.

+Tourism officials say they are seeking alternative celebrations that would be compatible with social distancing guidelines.

 © 2020 AFP